8 Exploring first and second derivatives with Julia

 plot!(zero)

-The MTH229 package loads a convenience function to color the graph of f when a second function, g is nonnegative, called plotif.
-In this case, we want g to be f:
+The MTH229 package loads a convenience function, plotif, to show the graph of f highlighting when a second function, g is nonnegative.
+In this case, to see where f is non-negative, we want g to be f:

 plotif(f, f, -2, 1)

-The plotif function show when g is non-negative, not just positive, so wouldn’t show a different color for the graph near \(-1.57\) where f is zero but doesn’t cross the \(x\) axis.
+The plotif function shows when g is non-negative, not just positive, so wouldn’t show a different color for the graph near \(-1.57\) where f is zero but doesn’t cross the \(x\) axis.

 8.2.2 Numerically find zeros of a function over \([a,b]\); the find_zeros function